 How to Measure Amplified Spontaneous Emission?

 You can measure ASE by exciting an organic film with a laser.
 This laser must be focused through a cylindrical lens (as shown in the image below) as it will excite a stripe of molecules in the organic film.
 As a result, spontaneously emitted light will waveguide through an area of the film that is in a state of population inversion.
 As this happens, the spontaneously emitted light will also induce a stimulated emission from other excited states, and a cascade of identical photons will escape the edge of the film.
-You can collect the ASE emission from the edge of the film using an optical fiber connected to an optical spectrometer.
+You can collect the ASE emission from the edge of the film using an optical fiber connected to an USB spectrometer.

 Experimental setup for the laser stripe method, emission is collected with fiber optic cable and spectrometer